stidsborg/Cleipnir.ResilientFunctions/README.md

 ```

 ## Learning by doing
 Sometimes the simplest approach to understand something is to see it in action.

 During this chapter we will work our way step-by-step from a simple order-flow in an ordinary ASP.NET Core project into a fully resilient and robust order-flow implementation supported by the framework.

 Resilient Functions supports both RPC-based and messaging-based communication.
-At first in this chapter a RPC solution will be presented, after which a message-based solution is presented.
+Solutions to both approaches are presented in this chapter.

 All source code examples together with a ready to run web-api application can be found [here](https://github.com/stidsborg/Cleipnir.ResilientFunctions.Sample.OrderProcessing).